THE HEART LAB

 Poor physical health of one or both partners functions as a stressor for many couples and is linked to worse relationship quality through a series of interrelated biopsychosocial processes (Robles et al., 2014).
 If one partner has (or is at risk for) a chronic disease, there are several lifestyle factors that, if changed, may improve the long-term outcomes for the individual.
 Yet, individual partners’ adaptation occurs in the context of their relationship – one partner making changes to their physical activity or eating habits is likely to influence the other partner and vice versa.
 Due at least in part to this mutual influence, partners tend to be similar in a wide range of aspects of health, including lifestyle factors and risk for chronic disease.
 Although there are many couple- and family-based psychosocial interventions for adults who have developed chronic diseases (Martire & Helgeson, 2017), few programs that aim to prevent chronic diseases systematically include close others.

-With funding from the National Institutes of Diabetes and Digestive and Kidney Diseases (NIDDK), we are in the process of adapting the DPP for delivery to couples who want to go through the program together.
-This adaptation is guided by (1) data we are collecting to qualitatively describe partner influences on lifestyle change in the DPP and preferences for couple-based lifestyle intervention, and (2) feedback from a Community Advisory Board formed in January 2019 to ensure the couple-based adaptation of the DPP will be broadly applicable to couples across racial, ethnic, and cultural groups.
+Finally, with funding from the National Institutes of Diabetes and Digestive and Kidney Diseases (NIDDK), we are in the process of adapting the NDPP for delivery to couples who want to go through the program together.
+This adaptation is guided by (1) qualitative data collected from previous NDPP participants to describe partner influences on lifestyle change, (2) feedback from a Community Advisory Board (including 12 members with personal and/or professional experience related to type 2 diabetes prevention across a range of communities) that met from January 2019-December 2020 to ensure the couple-based adaptation of the DPP will be broadly applicable to couples across racial, ethnic, and cultural groups, and (3) mixed-methods data collected from Lifestyle Coaches on the benefits and challenges they have experienced delivering the NDPP to dyads (i.e., friends and/or family members who want to go through the program together).
+Although currently delayed due to the COVID-19 pandemic, our next step will be to carry out a small pilot trial of the couple-based adaptation (Prevent T2 Together) compared with the CDC’s individual NDPP curriculum (Prevent T2).